OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ### -NoServiceRestart

-Does not restart the **WinRM** service, and suppresses the prompt to restart the service.
+Doesn't restart the **WinRM** service, and suppresses the prompt to restart the service.

 By default, when you run a `Register-PSSessionConfiguration` command, you are prompted to restart the **WinRM** service to make the new session configuration effective.
 Until the **WinRM** service